Setting Boundaries: The Key to Co-Parenting Success

 2. Keep Conversations Focused on Co-Parenting

-When conversations veer into attacks on my life, my husband, or anything unrelated to the kids, I refuse to engage.
-It’s powerful to know I don’t owe him a response.
-Instead, I focus on what matters—my children’s needs—and let the rest roll off my back.
+One of the most freeing boundaries you can set is: “I will only discuss co-parenting issues with you.”
+When conversations veer into attacks on your life or anything unrelated to the kids, simply refuse to engage.
+It’s powerful to know you don’t owe him a response.
+Instead, focus on what matters, your children’s needs, and let the rest roll off your back.

-3. Don’t Defend Yourself—Stick to the Facts
+3. Don’t Defend Yourself.
+Stick to the Facts

 Here’s what works instead: